Periodic paths on the pentagon, double pentagon and golden L: Main results, introduction and background

-\begin{thm1} Let $A^*$ be the set of all finite words on the alphabet $A=\{\sigma_0, \sigma_1, \sigma_2, \sigma_3\}$ of linear maps taking the positive quadrant to its four partitioning sectors (Definition \ref{def:sigmas}).
-Then the set of all vectors $\sigma\sv 10$, for $\sigma\in A^*$, gives the set of short cylinder vectors in the positive quadrant. \end{thm1}
+\begin{thm1} Let $A^*$ be the set of all finite words on the alphabet $A=\{\sigma_0, \sigma_1, \sigma_2, \sigma_3\}$ of linear maps taking the positive cone to its four partitioning sectors (Definition \ref{def:sigmas}).
+Then the set of all vectors $\sigma\sv 10$, for $\sigma\in A^*$, gives the set of short cylinder vectors in the positive cone. \end{thm1}

-A periodic direction on the golden L is a direction with slope in $\mathbf{Q}[\sqrt 5]$ \cite{arnoux}.
+A periodic direction on the golden L is a direction with slope in $\mathbf{Q}(\sqrt 5)$ \cite{arnoux}.
 There are, of course, many ways to express such a slope as a vector.
+For the canonical vectors, we use \emph{saddle connections}: line segments whose endpoints are both at a singularity (``corner'') of the surface, where the cone angle is $6\pi$.
+For example, in Figure \ref{fig:golden-L-color}, we call the horizontal blue saddle connection the ``short,'' and the orange and purple horizontal the ``long'' saddle connections (also see Figure \ref{fig:saddle-connections}).
 We use the long saddle connection vector in each periodic direction; this is the vector obtained from our algorithm to generate the tree.

-\begin{thm2} Corresponding to any periodic direction vector $\mathbf{v}$ in the first quadrant on the golden L is a unique sequence \mbox{$a_v = (k_0, k_1, ..., k_n)$} of sectors as in Definition~\ref{def:algorithm}, such that ${\bf v} = \ell_v \sigma_{k_0} \ldots \sigma_{k_n} \sv{1}{0}$ for some length $\ell_v$.
-Then the long saddle connection vector in the direction $\mathbf{v}$ has $\ell_v=1$ and is thus $\sigma_{k_0}\ldots\sigma_{k_n}\sv 10$.
-Furthermore, the long saddle connection vector is of the form $[a+b\phi, c+d\phi]$ for $a,b,c,d\in\N$. \end{thm2}
+\begin{thm2} Corresponding to any periodic direction vector $\vv$ in the first quadrant on the golden L is a unique sequence \mbox{$a_\vv = (k_0, k_1, ..., k_n)$} of sectors as in Definition~\ref{def:algorithm}, such that $\vv= \ell_\vv \sigma_{k_0} \ldots \sigma_{k_n} \sv{1}{0}$ for some length $\ell_\vv$.
+Then the long saddle connection vector in the direction $\mathbf{v}$ has $\ell_\vv=1$ and is thus $\sigma_{k_0}\ldots\sigma_{k_n}\sv 10$.
+Furthermore, the long saddle connection vector is of the form $\sv{a+b\phi}{c+d\phi}$ for $a,b,c,d\in\N$. \end{thm2}

-We use the saddle connection vector in this canonical representation to determine the combinatorial period of the associated double pentagon trajectory:
+We use the saddle connection vector in this canonical representation to determine the combinatorial period (number of edge crossings before repeating) of the associated double pentagon trajectory:

-\begin{thm3}In each periodic direction, there are two periodic trajectories, whose corresponding direction in the golden L has long saddle connection vector $[a+b\phi, c+d\phi]$ as above.
-The short trajectory in this direction has holonomy vector $\vecv = [a+b\phi, c+d\phi]$ in the golden L and combinatorial period $2(a+b+c+d)$ in the double pentagon, and the long trajectory in this direction has holonomy vector $\phi\vecv$ in the golden L and combinatorial period $2(a+2b+c+2d)$ in the double pentagon. \end{thm3}
+\begin{thm3}In each periodic direction, there are two periodic trajectories, whose corresponding direction in the golden L has long saddle connection vector $\sv{a+b\phi}{c+d\phi}$ as above.
+The short trajectory in this direction has holonomy vector $\vv = \sv{a+b\phi}{c+d\phi}$ in the golden L and combinatorial period $2(a+b+c+d)$ in the double pentagon, and the long trajectory in this direction has holonomy vector $\phi\vv$ in the golden L and combinatorial period $2(a+2b+c+2d)$ in the double pentagon. \end{thm3}